Webilop/woocommerce-html5-video/readme.txt

 = 1.3.2 =
 * Fix of a bug that will always displays the video tab even if there is no video.
-* Addition of the option in the video settings page to hide the video tab if there is no videos for the product.
+* Addition of the option in the video settings page to Show the video tab if there is no videos for the product.
 * Addition of description for the videos of a producto.
 You can use a tinyMCE editor to save a description of the videos, it will show the description above the videos in the video tab.